 Involving Top Management

 The letter of the FDA quality assurance regulations requires top-level management involvement in the key processes.
 The organizational goals drive this demonstrated level of involvement.
 Regardless of the size, complexity, and vertical layers, top management must demonstrate involvement and commitment to the goal of achieving current good manufacturing practices.
 This management control is implemented through the introduction and use of management reviews, which should take place at least on a bi-annual basis.
-The use of management reviews demonstrate to the Agency that a company is controlling their compliance status with respect to the implementation of the QSR within that company.
+The use of management reviews demonstrates to the Agency that a company is controlling its compliance status with respect to the implementation of the QSR within that company.

-The Federal regulations and harmonized EU and ISO policy guidance add a framework to define sound internal management practices.
+The Federal regulations and harmonized EU and ISO policy guidance documents add a framework to define sound internal management practices.